tdiesler/wildfly-camel/examples/camel-jaxws/README.md

 --------------------

 This example demonstrates using the [CamelProxy](http://camel.apache.org/using-camelproxy.html) to mimic the behaviour of a Camel JAX-WS consumer.
-This is an alternative to using CXF consumers **which are not currently supported by the WildFly Camel Subsystem**.
+This is an alternative to using CXF consumers **which are not currently supported by JBoss Fuse on EAP**.

 Prerequisites
 -------------

 * Maven
-* An application server with the wildfly-camel subsystem installed
+* An application server with JBoss Fuse installed

 Running the example
 -------------------